zephyrproject-rtos/zephyr/samples/subsys/mgmt/mcumgr/smp_svr/README.rst

    .. group-tab:: Serial

-      To build the serial sample:
+      To build the serial sample with file-system support:

       .. code-block:: console